ministryofjustice/moj-design-system/app/views/patterns/perform-an-action/README.md

 ## Button placement

 You should first left align buttons underneath the component they relate to.
-When adding items to a long list consider placing it [above the list](/patterns/filter-a-list/) so that users don't have to scroll beyond the list to take the same action again.
+When adding items to a long list place it [above the list](/patterns/filter-a-list/) so that users don't have to scroll past the list.

 ## Removing distraction when within a flow

-When taking an action (creating, editing etc), users should be taken to a new page with as much of the screen paraphernalia removed as possible including the original list of items.
+When taking an action, users should be taken to a new page with as much of the screen paraphernalia removed as possible including the original list of items.

-A back link should be placed at the top left of the flow.
+A back link should be placed at the top left of each page of the flow.

-You can optionally include a cancel link below the continue button to help users leave a multi-page form process.
+You can include a cancel link below the continue button to help users leave a multi-page flow more easily.

 ## Repeat use actions